 Water, plumbing and bathroom fittings

 Repair category 2

-Notes There is cracked tiling.
-Mould growth is evident to grout and seals around shower/bath areas.
+Notes Bathroom fittings are consistent with having been installed a number of years ago.
+Prospective purchaser may wish to undertake a programme of upgrading.
 It should be appreciated that seals around bath/shower areas and sanitary fittings can be troublesome and do require regular maintenance.
-Failure of seals can result in damage/decay to underlying and concealed areas.
+Failure to seals can result in dampness/decay to underlying areas.

-Heating and hot water Repair category 2 Notes I am advised by the seller that the boiler was installed around 2012.
+Heating and hot wa ter

+Repair category 2

+Notes The central heating boiler is of an older design.
 Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
 Future repair or replacement should be anticipated.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.